 Now compare this to the alternative.
 It costs between $35,000 and $45,000 per year to incarcerate one person.
 In some states it costs more (Bureau of Justice Statistics, 2022).
 A young person who enters the system at eighteen and cycles through it for twenty years can cost taxpayers up to $1,000,000 in direct jail costs.
 That figure does not count lost productivity, social services used by their family, or the damage to their own children.
 Those children are five to six times more likely to be incarcerated themselves.

 A quality mentoring relationship costs about $1,000 to $1,500 per year through a formal program.
-The math is not subtle.
-For the cost of jailing one person for one year, we could mentor thirty to forty young people.
-The research says doing so would slash their chances of entering the system.
+The math is not subtle: for the cost of jailing one person for one year, we could mentor thirty to forty young people, and the research says doing so would slash their chances of entering the system.
 No other intervention can match these margins.

 The Strongest Counterargument — and Why the Data Defeats It